GARVIT-JAIN-dot/100_days_of-code/README.md

 20:program to display the day of the week based on a number (1–7) using switch-case.                                              (week.c) <br>
 21:program to display the month name and number of days using switch-case for a given month number.                               (month.c)
 22:program to find profit or loss percentage given cost price and selling price.                                                  (sales.c)   <br>
-23: program to calculate library fine based on late days as follows:                                                              (library.c)
+23: program to calculate library fine based on late days as follows:                                                              (library.c) <br>
              First 5 days late: ₹2/day <br>
              Next 5 days late: ₹4/day
              Next 20 days days late: ₹6/day <br>